Local guidance and policies

 SEN support guidance is written for schools and settings and parents.
 The guidance is designed to help schools to identify a child’s special educational needs, the level of support they offer, and how to arrange and monitor the support given.
 It also sets out expectations of what they must offer for the funding they receive.
 These materials can be used to aid discussion between parents and teachers to ensure that children and young peoples’ needs are accurately identified.
 This information is also designed to help parents / carers understand the support their child might receive.

 - Oxfordshire Guidance for Special Educational Needs (SEN) Support - Early Years (docx format, 293Kb)

 - Guidance for Schools (pdf format, 894Kb)

 - Education of Children and Young people who are unable to Attend School due to Medical Needs (pdf format, 316Kb)

-- Literacy difficulties policy and advice (pdf format, 883Kb)
+- Literacy difficulties policy and advice (docx format, 2Mb)